This is the second of five chapters from TRUTH AND LIBERTY: 33 WAYS TO FIGHT LIES, PROPAGANDA AND OPPRESSION.

 One of the most effective tools that changed minds wasn’t a slick slogan or an advertising campaign.

-What helped turn the tide were gay and lesbian people brave enough to come out to their friends,
+What helped turn the tide were gay and lesbian people brave enough to come out to their friends, co-workers and family.

 Because once most people had an aunt, son or neighbor who was gay or lesbian, Fear of the Other faded and attitudes quickly changed.